TRMSC/bludit-statimize-plugin/README.md

 # Bludit - Statimize plugin

-Customize visibility of static pages in the navigation bar by removing their items.
+Customize visibility of static pages in the navigation bar by hiding their items.
 Support for adding items to the footer is planned.

 ## Compatibility